FierceMarkets/CodingStandards/php-coding-standards.md

 # Base Exception class

-Each package must define a base class that is packagename_Exception.
+Each package SHOULD define a base class that is packagename_Exception.
 For example, the PEAR2\PackageName class defines an exception as follows in PEAR2/PackageName/Exception.php:

     <?php
     namespace PEAR2\PackageName;